Project Manager and Digital Advisor at the Danish Agency for Culture and Palaces and the Danish Arts Foundation

 In the Danish Ministry of Culture there is currently a focus on working with data-based statistics and analytics in all areas of the administration to support better evidence-based policies as well as to provide counseling to the cultural sector.
 This is also a current focus area for my work with art in public spaces, which again stresses the need for an informed data structure.

 Our organization is a bit atypical in this context, as arts and collections is a rather small part of our main work (which is more legislation, administration, and policy implementation), but I think the biggest change I have made in the organization is creating and gaining support for a more progressive line in digital strategy for the Danish Arts Foundation.
-The creation of Vores Kunst (Our Art) was the first step.
-In addition to the website, other important changes have been opening up our data to the public via co-creation events such as hackathons, and better utilizing social media and our partnerships.
+The creation of our digital collections on Vores Kunst (Our Art) was the first step.
+In addition to the digital collections, other important changes have been opening up our data to the public via co-creation events such as hackathons, and better utilizing social media and our partnerships.

 I’d probably spend some of it scanning, digitizing, and enriching a lot of documents from our archives—letters and sketches from artists mainly—but also documents and old articles and letters from the public that tell the story of how art, and especially art in public spaces, intervenes in the public domain for better or worse.